 “This new MicroMasters program in Statistics and Data Science is bringing the quality, rigor, and structure of a master’s-level, residential program in data science at MIT to a wider audience around the world, and at a very accessible price, so people can learn anywhere they are while keeping their day jobs.”

-The SDS program consists of four 16 week courses requiring 10-14 hours effort per week plus a final 2-week Capstone exam that starts on September 18, 2019.
+The SDS program consists of four 13-16 week courses requiring 10-14 hours effort per week plus a final 2-week Capstone exam that pulls everything you have learned together.

-Probability: The Science of Uncertainty and Data Starts September 3, 2018 An introduction to probabilistic models, including random processes and the basic elements of statistical inference.
+Probability - The Science of Uncertainty and Data Starts September 3, 2018; May 20, 2019; Jan 27, 2020 An introduction to probabilistic models, including random processes and the basic elements of statistical inference.
 This course content is essentially the same as the corresponding MIT class Introduction to Probability, a course that has been offered and continuously refined over more than 50 years.
 Taught by John Tsitsiklis, the Clarence J. Lebel Professor in EECS.

-Machine Learning with Python: From Linear Models to Deep Learning Starts June 11, 2019 Machine learning tries to design and understand computer programs that learn from experience for the purpose of prediction or control.
+Machine Learning with Python: from Linear Models to Deep Learning Starts June 11, 2019, February 3, 2020 Machine learning tries to design and understand computer programs that learn from experience for the purpose of prediction or control.
 ML algorithms are deployed by search engines, recommender systems, advertisers, and financial institutions for content recommendation, predicting customer behavior, compliance, or risk.
 Taught by Regina Barzilay, the Delta Electronics Professor in EECS, and Tommi S. Jaakkola, the Thomas Siebel Professor of Electrical Engineering and Computer Science and the Institute for Data, Systems, and Society.

 Learners who successfully complete this MITx MicroMasters credential will have the opportunity to apply to the MIT Doctoral Program in Social and Engineering Systems (SES) offered through the MIT Institute for Data, Systems, and Society (IDSS) and have MITx MicroMasters couirsework recognized for credit.